Director: Boaz Davidson

 18 | 1hr 34min | Action/Sci-Fi

 One of those companies was B-movie hit factory the Cannon Group.
 Back in the 1980’s, Cannon enjoyed considerable financial success producing patriotic actioners as Cold War America dripped with nationalistic pride.
 With hits such as American Ninja and genre-defying oddity Ninja III: The Domination, the group were able to carve out quite a niche for themselves, attaining cult status in the minds of action fans across the globe.
-By 1986, when gross earnings had reached their apotheosis with more than 40 films in a year, shares had soared by 100 percent.
+By 1986, when gross earnings had reached their apotheosis with more than 40 films in a year, shares had soared by an incredible 100 percent.
 Cannon, it seemed, could do no wrong.

 The movie, while being indicative of the company’s financial constraints, is actually a lot of fun.
 The concept — presumably a last-ditch attempt to turn around their misfortunes — is a bald-faced derivative of T2 as a murderous cyborg attempts to assassinate the one human being who can save their race from annihilation.
 Mary (Hansen) is the last fertile woman on Earth, and her objective is to get a jar-bound fetus to some men on a ship before her digital timer runs out.
 Why the fetus is in the tube and not in her uterus remains a mystery, but this isn’t a movie that has any interest in explaining the finer details.
 Except of course, for those obligatory moments of mind-bending exposition when you are made to feel like an infant being spoon-fed a bedtime story.

-In spite of its crappy special effects and the kind of paper-thin sets that have to be filmed at close-up to avoid exposing passers by, the post-apocalyptic world the movie serves up is actually pretty charming.
+In spite of its crappy special effects and the kind of paper-thin sets that have to be filmed close up to avoid exposing passers by, the post-apocalyptic world the movie serves up is actually pretty charming.
 Okay, so they stuff the screenplay with just about every sci-fi cliché in the book, but the shantytowns have an almost jumble sale Blade Runner aura to them, while hackneyed threats such as sewer-dwelling mutants will have you chuckling with cheapo incredulity.

 The hero of the movie is named Austin (Joe Lara), an unwilling Lothario with an eventual heart of gold.
 Lara is an actor of quite astonishing ineptitude, and his range, be his character sad or angry or overwhelmed with joy, never rises a quaver above dull monotone, while his heroic army rolls and potshots at wisdom fall just as flat.
 In spite of his inability to leave first gear, and perhaps because of it, your enjoyment is guaranteed to rise exponentially as the pursuing cyborg continues to appear from the most unlikely places, and the smoking hot Mary (as in Magdelene) pouts and stumbles and attempts to remember her lines.